sulu/sulu/UPGRADE.md

 The `include-root` option of this Controller was renamed to `includeRoot` to be more consistent.
 The `RootCollection` was removed from the `getAction`, because it does not make sense there.

+### CategoryController

+The `parentId` parameter for moving a category has been renamed to `destination` in order to be consistent.
+In addition to that you have to use `root` as destination instead of `null`.

 ### Form Labels

 We do not generate the label for form fields from its name anymore.
 So you if you don't pass an explicit title to the